Quantifying the organizational and dynamical aspects of human societies and cities.

-SFI's Cities, scaling, and sustainability research is creating an interdisciplinary approach and quantitative synthesis of organizational and dynamical aspects of human social organizations, with an emphasis on cities.
+SFI's cities, scaling, and sustainability research is creating an interdisciplinary approach and quantitative synthesis of organizational and dynamical aspects of human social organizations, with an emphasis on cities.

-Different disciplinary perspectives are being integrated in terms of the search for similar dependences of urban indicators on population size — scaling analysis — and other variables that characterize the system as a whole.
+We integrate different disciplinary perspectives as we search for similar indicators for urban population size — scaling analysis — and other variables that characterize whole urban systems.

-An important focus of this research area is to develop theoretical insights about cities that can inform quantitative analyses of their long-term sustainability in terms of the interplay between innovation, resource appropriation, and consumption and the make up of their social and economic activity.
+An important focus of this research area is to develop theoretical insights about cities that can inform quantitative analyses of their long-term sustainability in terms of the interplay between innovation, resource appropriation, and consumption and the makeup of their social and economic activity.